RuihanZhang2015/RuihanZhang2015.github.io/CV.md

 MIT, Brain and Cognitive Sciences, Cambridge, MA [Research Project]

-Computer vision tools\cite{Morse1958-wm,Freeman2015-gc} have emerged as a powerful tool to elevate behavioral research.
+Computer vision tools have emerged as a powerful tool to elevate behavioral research.
 This protocol describes a computer vision machine learning pipeline called AlphaTracker\cite{padilla2022cortical}, which has minimal hardware requirements and produces reliable tracking of multiple unmarked animals, as well as behavioral clustering.
 AlphaTracker combines a top-down pose-estimation software combined with unsupervised clustering to facilitate behavioral motif discovery that will accelerate behavioral research\cite{padilla2022cortical,Wiltschko2015-um,Pereira2020-ci}.
 All steps of the protocol are provided as open-source software with graphic user interfaces or implementable with command-line prompts.
 Users with a graphical processing unit (GPU) can model and analyze animal behaviors of interest in less than a day.
 We also provide Jupyter Notebooks that can be run on cloud resources such as Google Colaboratory.

 - Adapted multi-object tracking, pose estimation and unsupervised clustering algorithms for analyzing rodent social behavior.